Welcome back! I’m excited to finish showing you our Vintage Christmas Decorations 2020! You can see the post previous to this one for Part One!

 Hop over there to watch and use the steps to dress this sweater snowman!
 Grab a child and make snowmen together!!

 Let me just say, our snowmen stay out all winter.
-They’re not just for Christmas decor, they also make wonderful winter decor!
+They’re not just for vintage-style Christmas decorations, they also make wonderful winter decor!

 more Christmas decor details

-Let’s move into the dining room and take a closer look at the Christmas decor details!
+Let’s move into the dining room and take a closer look at the vintage Christmas decorations we have.

 Our buffet was decked out simply.